ccniuj/webhook/README.md

 # webhook
-A server used for receive webhooks
+A tiny node server used for receiving webhooks